nomads-community/warehouse/README.md

 ## 2. Generate sequence data folder hierarchy
 <details>
 Sequence data may be produced in multiple locations using multiple tools  pipelines.
 It is important that all data are appropriately stored for each sequencing run into a single folder with a standardised structure in the master folder (e.g. Sequence_Data).
+The standard strucure should contain these folders at a minimum:
+- metadata - experimental data for each sample e.g. barcode assigned etc
+- minknow - raw sequence data
+- nomadic - output from `nomadic`
+- savanna - output from `savanna`

 A standardised folder hierarchy is generated with `warehouse seqfolders` using a completed seqlib experimental template:

 ```mermaid
 flowchart TD